 -

-Executive Director Momentum Fund (EDMF): Established a dedicated fund to support the institutional goals outlined in the Boston Conservatory Strategic Direction for 2020–2025.
-While the EDMF has historically been reserved for major gifts, it will accept gifts of any amount during the 2020–2021 fiscal year, and dedicate all dollars received during this period to the Conservatory’s immediate diversity initiatives.
+Executive Director Momentum Fund (EDMF): In 2019, established a dedicated fund to support the institutional goals outlined in the Boston Conservatory Strategic Direction for 2020–2025.
 Support this work by making a gift of any amount today.

 Student Engagement